Cold Water Hurting Your Tooth? Common Causes and Treatments

 While the pain is temporary, frequent triggers and the inability to enjoy the finer things in life can leave a person frustrated.
 Is there a way around it?

 Of course!
 Treating tooth sensitivity is entirely possible.
-Once the root cause of the sensitivity has been determined, appropriate treatment can be plied to reduce pain and discomfort.
+Once the root cause of the sensitivity has been determined, appropriate treatment can be applied to reduce pain and discomfort.
+Research emphasizes that etiologic factors must be addressed before implementing treatment strategies for optimal outcomes.

 These are some of the potential treatment options available to you.